nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Action:** Finds contacts whose details matches all given fields.
 * Each PREFIX can only be used once (except Role)
-* All parameters are not case-sensitive. e.g. `find r/pResiDent` &rarr; valid
+* All fields are not case-sensitive. e.g. `find r/pResiDent` &rarr; valid
 * At least one PREFIX must come immediately after `find`
   * `find n/abc` &rarr; valid
   * `find abc n/rawr` &rarr; invalid